Klemet/Calibration_PnET_DIVERSE/calibrationJupyterBook/.ipynb_checkpoints/intro-checkpoint.md

 - Phase 4 🌡️ : Calibration of the effect of the temperature (monoculture stands + changing temperatures + mesic soil and average precipitations) via a matrix of expected outcomes for each species in conditions of increasing temperatures (i.e. regular growth, decrease in growth, strong decrease in growth, death).
 Landscape-scale simulation might also be used to see if expected processes (e.g. increase in deciduous species, decrease in coniferous species) is observed at this larger scale.
 - Phase 5 🌱 : Calibration of landscape-scale establishment (one species at a time in the landscape to simulate + average temperatures and precipitations) by monitoring the number of cohorts produced at each time step via dispersion/reproduction of the species, and comparing to expected values.

+**Phase 1 will most likely be the most time-consuming and important**, as this is where we will calibrate some of the most important and sensitive parameters of PnET-Succession.
+The calibration in the successive steps should be minimal if the instructions of step 1 have been followed, and if the initial parameters you are using are good at representing the differences between species.

 ## 📖 Format of this documentation

 This documentation is a Jupyter Book, composed of several files (markdown files and Jupyter notebooks) that you can find in [the repository that contains the book](https://github.com/Klemet/Calibration_PnET_DIVERSE).